Committed to a more sustainable future for air transport

 GE Aviation continues to lead the effort to bring more efficient technology to combustion engines.
 Our innovations over the past 25+ years span engine architecture, aerodynamics, and materials.
 We fully support global ambitions to reduce carbon emissions and achieve a more sustainable future.
 Improved fuel efficiency and the related emissions reductions have always been at the core of our products and continues to be one of our principal drivers3.
 As a leading aircraft engine manufacturer, we are aware of our role in ensuring aviation finds low-carbon solutions.

 GE supports the aviation industry goals targeting carbon neutral growth in aviation from 20204 and to achieve a reduction in net aviation CO2 emissions of 50% by 2050, relative to 2005 levels.
 As part of the aviation community, GE believes that a holistic approach is vital to achieving these ambitious emissions reduction targets, as well as helping its customers achieve sustainable flight operations.
-To that end, GE invests $1 billion annually to accelerate technology innovations needed to drive reduction in carbon emissions that help make flying increasingly sustainable.
+To that end, GE Aviation spent approximately $1.8 billion in 2020 on research and development for aviation technology innovations, including investments made by GE, our customers and our partners.
+This spending includes innovations needed to drive reduced carbon emissions that help make flying increasingly sustainable.

 GE's 360 Foam Wash